End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Results

-We chose associative embedding (AE)~\cite{newell2017associative,mmpose2020} as the model to compare to, as this method was proven to be a strong bottom-up method and currently is state-of-the-art when applied with the high resolution backbone HigherHRNet~\cite{cheng2020higherhrnet}.
-We create baseline models that were trained with the same pretrained ResNet backbones, input image sizes and similar data augmentation.

-We vary the overall stride of the ResNet backbones for AE from $4$ to up to $32$, to assure that both methods receive the same feature dimensions as input.
-Table~\ref{table_results_baseline} shows AP and AR values on COCO-val for baseline and POET models.
-POET outperforms the baseline methods (with the same stride) by a large margin and (for stride 16) is better than the baseline models even with stride $4$, which provides evidence that the transformer head is suitable to learn multiple poses in an image, even from low-resolution feature maps (Figure~\ref{fig:introfig}).
-Future work should focus on finding hyperparameters for training POET with smaller stride, which will likely strongly improve the performance.

-\subsection{Analysis}
+\subsection{Analysis:}

-\subsubsection{Transformer attentions}
+\subsubsection{Transformer Attentions}

-In order to understand better what the roles of the encoder and decoder in the transformer architecture are, we depict the attention maps on a sample image (Figure~\ref{fig:attention}).
-We find that the transformer's encoder attends locally to each individual while the decoder particularly puts attention on the seemingly most distinguishable part of each individual, its face.
+In order to better understand the roles of the encoder and decoder in the transformer architecture for tackling multi-instance pose estimation, we visualized the attention maps.
+We found that the transformer's encoder attends locally to each individual while the decoder seems to attend to salient parts of each individual (Figure~\ref{fig:attention}a,b).